Turner Ward: Arizona Diamondbacks

 In 2008, Ward became the hitting coach of the Mobile BayBears, the Arizona Diamondbacks' Double-A affiliate in the Southern League.
 He was promoted to manager for the 2011 season.
 Ward coached the BayBears for two seasons, 2011 and 2012, leading the team to two consecutive league championships.
 For this accomplishment, Ward was inducted into the Southern League Hall of Fame in 2015.

 In 2013, Ward became an assistant hitting coach for the Arizona Diamondbacks.
 Notably, he was thrown out of the game during a massive brawl between the Diamondbacks and the Dodgers on June 11, 2013.
 He became full-time hitting coach in 2014, and left the team after the 2015 season.

 Los Angeles Dodgers

 Ward became the hitting coach for the Los Angeles Dodgers in 2016.

 Cincinnati Reds

 On November 6, 2018, Ward was named the hitting coach of the Cincinnati Reds.
 After one season in Cincinnati, the Reds announced on October 1, 2019 that Ward would not return the next season.

 St. Louis Cardinals

 On November 15, 2021, the St. Louis Cardinals hired Ward as their assistant hitting coach.
 On November 6, 2022, the Cardinals announced the promotion of Ward to hitting coach.
 On October 4, 2024, the Cardinals announced Ward would not return.

 Bristol State Liners

 The Bristol State Liners of the summer Appalachian League announced Ward as their manager on March 6, 2025.
 He coached his son, Olin, at Bristol.

+Greeneville Flyboys

+Ward is currently serving as the manager of the Greeneville Flyboys of the Appalachian League.
+This is Ward's second year coaching in the league.